Internships

-Applications are submitted through NASA’s Intern website.
-Students can complete one application and be considered for hands-on research experiences with multiple NASA research centers.
-The Explore Opportunities bubble on the NASA intern page will get you to a list of projects by selecting the internships link.
+Explore Opportunities – searchable list of projects and centers.
 Applicants will be more successful if specific projects at centers are selected according to qualifications and research interests.
 Use the search box to enter your desired research area.
-NOTE: All uploaded documents should be in PDF format.
+(NOTE: All uploaded application documents should be in PDF format.
+Letters of recommendations may be uploaded with the transcripts, and do not forget your resumes.)

 Read about past interns’ experiences sponsored by the ISGC.